 • the landlord does not replace a water appliance, when such an appliance needs to be replaced, with appliance of a prescribed rating (s 69); or

-• when the landlord does not provide locks, or fails to provide a key to the tenant when a lock is changed (s 70); or
+• when the landlord does not provide locks, or a key when a lock is changed (s 70); or

 • when the landlord provides a key to an excluded person for a lock that has been changed by a protected person under a family violence intervention order or family violence safety notice (s 70A).